|Region VIII Service Providers 001

 to eligible owners of multifamily housing for the elderly or disabled, to enable them to hire and support a service coordinator.
 The funds cover such costs as salary, fringe benefits, quality assurance, training, office space, equipment, and other related administrative expenses.
 A report HUD released in 2009 noted that aging in place reduces rates of premature institutionalization for low-income elderly residents, thus reducing the costs borne by taxpayers.

-You are invited to join our mailing list and receive news releases and other important information from HUD via e-mail.
+You are invited to join our Region VIII mailing list and receive news releases and other important information from HUD via email.
 To subscribe, go to HUD's website.